johnkou97/johnkou97.github.io/_projects/DeepLearning.md

 pretty_table: true
 ---

-The code for all the projects can be found in my [GitHub repository](https://github.com/johnkou97/DeepLearning)
+The code for all the projects can be found in my [GitHub repository](https://github.com/johnkou97/DeepLearning).
+The two reports for the assignments can be found [here](/assets/pdf/DeepLearning_1.pdf) and [here](/assets/pdf/DeepLearning_2.pdf).

 ## Data Dimensionality - Distance Based Classification